aslamhus/WordpressHMR/README.md

 ## Introduction

-This package allows you to develop wordpress themes with `Webpack` and hot module replacement (HMR).
+This is an experimental package which allows you to develop wordpress themes with `Webpack` and hot module replacement (HMR).
 It uses the `wp-scripts` package in tandem with a custom enqueuing algorithm to enqueue assets in your theme.

 Defining and enqueing assets is as simple as managing a single `assets.json` file.
 This file contains the configuration for your assets, including the path to your scripts and styles, the hooks where they should be enqueued, and any conditions for enqueuing them.